Your Guide to Eyeglasses

-- Gold and silver frames are also hypoallergenic, flexible, and resist corrosion, but can be uncomfortable and cost more than most other choices.
+Gold and SilverThese frames are also hypo-allergenic, flexible, and can resist corrosion, but they can also be uncomfortable and cost more than other choices.

-- Bone, wood and horn are still occasionally used in beautiful, one-of-a-kind frames, but can be stiff and expensive.
+Bone, Wood and HornThey are still occasionally used in beautiful, one-of-a-kind frames, but can be stiff and expensive.